armory/docs/content/en/scale-agent/release-notes/agent-service/agent-service-v-0-6-2.md

 ## New features and improvements

-* You can now install the Agent service with Helm:
+* You can now install the Armory Agent service with Helm:

 ```
 helm repo add armory-charts http://armory.jfrog.io/artifactory/charts